Skip to Content

 collect it.
 If masturbation is against your religious beliefs, talk with your

-pelvic examination to collect a sample of vaginal fluid or from collecting a
+There is very little chance of a problem from collecting a sample of vaginal fluid or from collecting a

 Sperm penetration tests check to see

-whether a man's sperm can move through cervical mucus and the
+if a man's sperm can move through cervical mucus and the

 fallopian tubes to join with (fertilize) an

 A controlled test can

 see if the cervical mucus is preventing sperm penetration.
 This test uses donor